tlambert03/LLSpy/docs/gui.rst

 **Join MIPS into single hyperstack**

-This option applies to both Deskewed and Deconvolved MIP folders, and combines all of the tiff files in each of those folders into a single multichannel/timelapse hyperstack that wil be recognized by ImageJ/Fiji.
+This option applies to both Deskewed and Deconvolved MIP folders, and combines all of the tiff files in each of those folders into a single multichannel/timelapse hyperstack that will be recognized by ImageJ/Fiji.

 Post-Processing